omar-abdelgawad/quick-sql-handbook/SQL.md

 A few things to note about `SELECT`:

-- Column names should never contain whitespaces, because then we will have to put column names inside double quotations (" ").
+- Column names should NEVER contain whitespaces, because then we will have to put column names inside double quotations (" ").
 That makes the code 10x more annoying to write and even more annoying to read.
   Same applies to table names.
 You should use an underscore ( \_ ) instead.